The projective Fra\"{\i}ss\'{e} limit of the family of all connected finite graphs with confluent epimorphisms: Introduction

-In \cite{Pseudo} Irwin and Solecki introduced the concept of a projective Fra\"{\i}ss\'{e} limit analogous to injective Fra\"{\i}ss\'{e} limit from model theory.
-They considered finite linear (combinatorial) graphs, where the only constraint on the mappings was that they preserve the edge relation, and showed that the topological realization of the Fra\"{\i}ss\'{e} limit is the pseudo-arc.
-Bartošová and Kwiatkowska continued this study in \cite{B-K}, where they considered finite (combinatorial) rooted trees and found that in that case the topological realization of the Fra\"{\i}ss\'{e} limit is the Lelek fan.
-In \cite{Menger}, Panagiotopoulos and Solecki introduced appropriate definitions for connectedness and monotone maps on combinatorial graphs using the edge relation.
-They considered finite connected graphs with monotone epimorphisms and showed that the topological realization of the Fra\"{\i}ss\'{e} limit is the Menger curve.
-In \cite{WJC-RPR-Fraisse}, Charatonik and Roe considered finite trees with epimorphisms, which are monotone, confluent, order-preserving, retractions, light, etc. As topological realizations of the various Fra\"{\i}ss\'{e} limits they obtained known continua, such as the Cantor fan and the generalized Wa\.zewski dendrite $D_3$, as well as previously unknown continua.
+Finite graphs are discrete as topological spaces.
+Therefore they are topologically totally disconnected.
+Nevertheless, they can be connected as graphs.
+In \cite{Menger}, Panagiotopoulos and Solecki introduced appropriate definitions for connectedness and for maps between topological graphs preserving connectedness, which take into account both the topology and the edge relation.
+They showed that the family of finite connected graphs with monotone epimorphisms is a projective Fra\"{\i}ss\'{e} family whose topological realization is the Menger curve.
+In \cite{WJC-RPR-Fraisse}, Charatonik, Kwiatkowska, Roe, and Yang considered finite trees with epimorphisms, that are monotone, confluent, order-preserving, retractions, light, etc. As topological realizations of the various Fra\"{\i}ss\'{e} limits they obtained known continua, such as the Cantor fan and the generalized Wa\.zewski dendrite $D_3$, as well as previously unknown continua.

-In the present article, we study topological properties of the continuum obtained as the topological realization of the Fra\"{\i}ss\'{e} limit of the class of finite connected graphs with confluent epimorphisms.
-We summarize our results in the following theorem.
+In the present article, we study topological properties of the continuum obtained as the topological realization of the projective Fra\"{\i}ss\'{e} limit of the family of finite connected graphs with confluent epimorphisms.
+Confluent maps between continua were introduced by J.~J.~Charatonik \cite{JJC-Confluent} as a generalization of monotone maps and have been very well studied.
+Confluent maps between finite connected graphs are discretizations of such maps.
+We summarize our results in the following theorems.

+\begin{theorem} The family ${\mathcal G}$ of finite connected graphs with confluent epimorphisms is a projective \F family.
+Its projective \F limit $\mathbb G$ has a transitive edge relation and its topological realization $|\mathbb G|$ is a continuum that has the following properties: